voxsim/knowledge/programming-languages/javascript/function.md

 foo = function foo() {}
 ```

-- function statement is when function word is defined otherwise is a function expression (e.g. inside another function)
+- function statement is when function word is defined otherwise is a function expression
 - For return statement if there is no expression, then the return value is undefined.
 - Except for constructors, whose default return value is this.
 - It has a special parameter called arguments, it is array-like object.
 Treat as read-only structure.